GOPIMANDAPALLI/API_INTEGRATION_AND_DATA_VISUALIZATION/README.md

 *MENTOR* : NEELA SANTOSH

-*DESCRIPTION FOR USING MATPLOTLIB FOR TASK* :
+*DESCRIPTION FOR USING MATPLOTLIB AND USING PUBLIC API LIKE(OPENWEATHERMAP.ORG) FOR THE TASK* :

 This project, developed using the PyCharm Integrated Development Environment (IDE), is a beginner-level weather data visualization tool written in Python.
 The main objective of this project is to allow users to enter the name of a city and receive a visual representation of the current temperature in that city.
 It serves as an excellent introduction to working with RESTful APIs, handling JSON data, and creating basic data visualizations using Python libraries.